operator-framework/java-operator-sdk/sample-operators/tomcat-operator/README.md

 ## EventSources
-The TomcatController is listening to events about Deployments created by the TomcatOperator by registering a DeploymentEventSource with the EventSourceManager.
-The DeploymentEventSource will in turn register a watch on all Deployments managed by the Controller (identified by the `app.kubernetes.io/managed-by` label).
+The TomcatController is listening to events about Deployments created by the TomcatOperator by registering a InformerEventSource with the EventSourceManager.
+The InformerEventSource will in turn register a watch on all Deployments managed by the Controller (identified by the `app.kubernetes.io/managed-by` label).
 When an event from a Deployment is received we have to identify which Tomcat object does the Deployment belong to.
-This is done when the DeploymentEventSource creates the DeploymentEvent.
+This is done when the InformerEventSource creates the event.

-The TomcatController has to take care of setting the `app.kubernetes.io/managed-by` label on the Deployment so the DeploymentEventSource can watch the right Deployments.
+The TomcatController has to take care of setting the `app.kubernetes.io/managed-by` label on the Deployment so the InformerEventSource can watch the right Deployments.
-The TomcatController also has to set `ownerReference` on the Deployment so later the DeploymentEventSource can identify which Tomcat does the Deployment belong to.
+The TomcatController also has to set `ownerReference` on the Deployment so later the InformerEventSource can identify which Tomcat does the Deployment belong to.
 This is necessary so the frameowork can call the Controller `createOrUpdate` method correctly.